PyPatel/Machine-Learning-and-AI-in-Trading/README.md

 Below is Prediction for NASDAQ using our model.
 Price is scaled to 1.
 Trained the model for past 2 years and predicted the results for 200 days in the future.
 ![Predicted Results for NASDAQ](https://i.imgur.com/tWV8CxV.png)

 I can't opensource above project as we are talking to Financial Institutions.
-If anyone here is interested, Contact me.
+If anyone here is interested, Contact here, [LinkedIn](https://www.linkedin.com/in/statsofharshpatel/) or [Mail](mailto:harshpateliitm@gmail.com).

 **Help & Motivate my work by little generosity:**